fallen-icarus/cardano-loans/README.md

 trusted.
 Custody belongs to the lender associated with the LenderID.
 Additional checks are required in this situation:
     - The credential in the LenderID must approve the transaction.
-The credential hash is the LenderIDs asset name, prefix with either "00" if the credential is a pubkey or "01" if the credential is a script.
+The credential hash is the LenderIDs asset name, prefixed with either "00" if the credential is a pubkey or "01" if the credential is a script.
     - All Offer tokens in the transaction inputs must be burned.
     - All of LenderIDs in the transaction inputs must be burned.